 Example of unacceptable certification

-6.7 This is clearly an example of unacceptable certification as the proposal is neither affordable nor sustainable.
-The impact of a salary dependant upon commission in light of the debtor’s health concerns and likely absence from work casts doubt on this element of the certification.
+7.7 This is clearly an example of unacceptable certification as the proposal is neither affordable nor sustainable.
+The impact of a salary dependent upon commission in light of the debtor’s health concerns and likely absence from work casts doubt on this element of the certification.
 Further, there is no evidence of supplementary income to support the proposal and with the impending increase in expenses through the child’s enrolment in a private school, the proposal is clearly not sustainable.
-It is likely that upon inspection, AFSA Regulation and Enforcement will record this matter as a breach of certification duty, investigate to discover if the breach is systemic and if appropriate, supervise the implementation of a change in practice to ensure instances like this do not recur.
+It is likely that upon inspection, R&E will record this matter as a breach of certification duty, investigate to discover if the breach is systemic and if appropriate, supervise the implementation of a change in practice to ensure instances like this do not recur.

 IV.
 Full Disclosure